 Voice Access is available on the “Speech” settings page from the “Accessibility” settings.
 When you enable the feature for the first time, you will need to download a speech model for the on-device speech recognition.
 Once the package has been downloaded, you can choose a microphone to use your voice to control Windows 11.

-You can choose to auto-start Voice Access the next time you sign in via the Settings app.
-You can also use voice commands or keyboard shortcuts (Alt + Shift + C and Alt + Shift + B) to control whether voice access is listening or not.
+You can auto-start Voice Access the next time you sign in via the Settings app.
+You can also use voice commands or keyboard shortcuts (Alt + Shift + C and Alt + Shift + B) to control whether voice access is listening.

 11. Redesigned Focus feature